Enter keyword and hit enter

 • Applicable service charges

-This information is presented to our board.
+This information is presented to the United Welsh Board.
 They have the final decision on rent changes and make sure that it is under the maximum increase amount set by Welsh Government.

-We decided to apply an average increase of 6.4%.
-It is well below the rate of inflation but reflects the challenging economic conditions in which we are delivering services.
+We decided to apply the increase at 6.7% due to the challenging economic conditions in which we are delivering services.
 This is an average increase, so some individual properties may see slightly higher or slightly lower increases.
 Please note that 6.4% is an average increase, so some individual properties may see slightly higher or slightly lower increases.

 Rent pays for: